 There will then be an hour’s worth of breakout sessions on the benefits of a raw food diet for dogs and cats and how to communicate them to pet parents.

 After the breakout sessions, pet industry professionals have an hour to preview the trade show floor.
-Then, at 2 p.m., the trade show floor opens to the public.
-There is a $10 walk-in fee to attend the trade show for all non-pet industry professionals.
-There are no advance ticket sales.
+Then, at 12:30 p.m., the trade show floor opens to the public.
 All attendees will receive a complimentary ticket to attend Super Pet Expo on April 13-15, 2018, at the NJ Convention & Expo Center.

 “With our festival taking place one week before Fat Tuesday does in New Orleans, we expect a high-energy crowd of pet professionals and pet owners,” Pet Age editor-in-chief Glenn A. Polyn said.
 “Our morning speakers will provide attendees with valuable information to help retailers succeed in today’s competitive business environment, and we’re planning to balance that out with an afternoon that celebrates pet food and treats in an entertaining manner.”